allysonlister/swo/README.md

 ## Development files

 Within the `dev/ontology` subdirectory, you will find a number of OWL files.
-These are the modular files used to build SWO, and can all be loaded together in Protege by simply opening `swo.owl`, as this file imports all others in the directory.
+Details of these files can be found in the [ontology directory's README](dev/ontology/README.md).

 ## Release files

 Within the release/ subdirectory are the various files that are published with each SWO release.
-These include:

-*
+This will change with the 1.7 release and this section will be updated at that time.

 # Release Policy